The strategy that’s shaping the next generation of business leaders

 - TCAL Tasmanian Council of Adult Literacy

-- Member of UTAS Academic Senate - Student Experience Committee
+- Past member of UTAS Academic Senate - Student Experience Committee

 - Member of Golden Key International Honour Society.